 - Acronym: Use a self-explanatory title and a memorable acronym. - Ensure that the Acronym is short, easy to pronounce, easy to remember by the Evaluators, and that it cannot be construed as inappropriate in English or in another language. - The proposal acronym and the fellowship type should be used as a header on each page.
-There is no cover page for the acronym & title. - For resubmissions, don't just use Evaluation Summary Report from the previous submission. - Review the proposal as a whole to find room for improvement. - Your new proposal is not being evaluated in comparison with last year's. - Evaluators will have access to last year's ESR after they have marked this year's application. - Be aware of changes to the 2018 template.
-Do not just submit the same application as last year. - Be aware of the overall weighting of each criterion.
+There is no cover page for the acronym & title. - For resubmissions, don't just use Evaluation Summary Report from the previous submission. - Review the proposal as a whole to find room for improvement. - Your new proposal is not being evaluated in comparison with last year's. - Evaluators will have access to last year's ESR after they have marked this year's application. - Be aware of the overall weighting of each criterion.
 You need to score well in all sections in order to be funded.